Wedding of Queen Victoria and Prince Albert

-The wedding of Queen Victoria of the United Kingdom and Prince Albert of Saxe-Coburg and Gotha (later Prince Consort) took place on 10 February 1840 at Chapel Royal, St James's Palace, in London.
+The wedding of Queen Victoria of the United Kingdom and Prince Albert of Saxe-Coburg and Gotha (later Prince Consort) took place on 10 February 1840 at the Chapel Royal, St James's Palace, in London.
+The marriage united the young British sovereign with her German-born first cousin, strengthening dynastic ties within Europe's network of royal families.
+As the reigning monarch, Victoria played a central role in shaping the ceremony, including the decision to wear a white satin gown trimmed with lace hand-made in Honiton and Beer, Devon, a choice that helped popularize the white wedding dress in Western bridal fashion.